maravind8981-lab/trend-app/README.md

    - Deploys application to EKS using kubectl
 4. Application runs on Kubernetes
 5. Prometheus & Grafana monitor cluster and application

+## Monitoring
+Cluster monitoring was implemented for the EKS cluster trend-app-cluster using Prometheus and Grafana.
+The monitoring stack was deployed via Helm and visualized using Grafana Kubernetes dashboards to monitor cluster, node, and pod metrics.

 # Setup Instructions